microsoft/hlsl-specs/proposals/NNNN-vk-sampled-texture.md

 for combined image samplers (`[[vk::combinedImageSampler]]`) was designed with the explicit goal of avoiding defining new HLSL types and functions.
 This was intended to minimize the number of changes to the frontend needed to implement the feature.
+However, it is verbose, confusing for users, and requires a backend pass to pair up textures and samplers which is prone to subtle errors.
-However, it is verbose and confusing for users, and we do not intend to implement it in upstream Clang.
+We do not intend to implement it in upstream Clang.

 ## High-level description